How to be the conductor of your own career orchestra

 Step 4: Sort the practicalities

-In addition, a report by PwC (2021) highlighted that over 40% of experienced professionals working in portfolio roles felt more energised and engaged than they had in traditional careers.
+• PwC (2021) reported that over 40% of experienced professionals in portfolio work felt more energised and engaged than in traditional careers.

 Challenges to watch for